AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/share-projects.md

    * **[!UICONTROL Require CX Enterprise authentication]:**

-     When this option is enabled, the only users who can access the project are those who can log in to the Adobe CX Enterprise organization where the project that you are sharing was created.
+     When this option is enabled, the only users who can access the project are those who can log in to the CX Enterprise organization where the project that you are sharing was created.
 However, users you share with do not need to have access to Customer Journey Analytics.

      Customer Journey Analytics administrators can configure this preference for the company, as described in [Preferences](/help/analysis-workspace/user-preferences.md).
 You might encounter the following scenarios, depending on how the administrator configured this option: